a novel by James Russell Lingerfelt

 Clayton goes on to serve as a missionary in Africa, while he and his grandfather continue their tradition of writing letters.
 When Clayton returns home five years later to bury his grandfather, he searches for answers pertaining to the loss of the young woman he once loved.
 Little does Clayton know, the answers await him in the broken Mason jar.

-A story about a girl who vanished, a former love who wrote a book about her and a reunion they never imagined.
+A story about a girl who vanished, a former love who wrote a book about her, and a reunion they never imagined.

-(award-winning author of Mail Order Bride and The American Heiress)
+(award-winning author of The American Heiress)

 (award-winning author of My Sister Is My Best Friend)

 This is one of the most relatable books I have ever read.
 This is the story of one mans way of dealing with unrequited love and disappointment by leaning on loved ones and learning from life.